Dev06-bitronics/ChitChat-App/README.md

 ---

-*Built with ❤️ using modern web technologies*
+*Built using modern web technologies*